This theme is so important that it deserves a post dedicated to explaining why you can get disqualified from paid surveys.

 What if I do not complete the profilers?

-If you choose not to bother completing the profiling questionnaires in your account, you will still receive invitations for online surveys to complete but not so many as if you complete it.
+If you choose not to bother completing the profiling questionnaires in your account, you will still receive invitations for online surveys to complete but not as many as if you complete them.

 What are the Benefits of Completing Surveys?

 As well, being one of the first people to access a survey means your chances of being disqualified are lower and the cash rewards higher.

 Getting screened out can be a major pain in the neck.

 Sometimes you can’t avoid it, like when your demographic has been filled.
 Other times you have a little more control, such as when you are answering questions about yourself.